LeeviSuominen/Silent-Lake-Outpost-Prototype/README.md

 # Summary
 A Greyboxing prototype for a upcoming game called Silent Lake Outpost.
 The game will take about 5 months to develop by three people.

+Silent Lake Outpost will be a narrative driven 3d horror game set in a forest as a fire lookout.